What are chilblains?

 Chilblains are tender and/or itchy bumps on acral sites following exposure to damp, cold, non-freezing conditions causing a localised form of vasculitis.
 Chilblains are also called pernio or perniosis.

 Who gets chilblains?

-Other factors contributing to chilblains include:
+Risk factors predisposing to the development of chilblains include:

-- Familial tendency to chilblains
+- Familial tendency to developing chilblains.

 What are the clinical features of chilblains?